38 Things Doctors Wish You Knew About Arthritis

 The jury is still out on other injectable treatments

 Hyaluronic acid injections are designed to add more shock-absorbing fluid to joints, but research on their effectiveness is mixed.
 Similarly, new injectables using your own fat, bone marrow, platelet-rich plasma, or stem cells promise relief, but Dr. McAlindon says “the research isn’t sufficient to show if they actually work” to ease pain and rebuild joints.

-Insomnia is an often undertreated side effect of arthritis, but there are fixes
+Insomnia is an undertreated side effect of arthritis

-Lack of sleep can intensify sensitivity to pain, a problem for OA patients, according to a Johns Hopkins University study.
-Cognitive behavioral therapy, which helps people change the distorted thinking that can worsen pain levels, has been shown to increase the amount of time osteoarthritis sufferers slept—and presumably decreased their pain.
+“When you don’t sleep well, your cortisol levels go up,” says Dr. Blum.
+In other words, you’re feeding stress which can increase the inflammation linked to arthritis.
+A lack of sleep can also intensify sensitivity to pain, a problem for arthritis patients, she notes.
+One solution: Cognitive behavioral therapy, which helps people change the distorted thinking that can worsen pain levels.
+The practice has been shown by research to increase the amount of time osteoarthritis sufferers slept—and presumably decreased their pain.